-    Some customers will end up with the same Nokia FastMile 5G Gateway modem-router available from Optus, SpinTel and others.
-Meanwhile, some customers will end up with the Sagemcom F@st 5866T modem.
+Some Vodafone customers will end up with the same Nokia FastMile 5G Gateway modem-router available from Optus, SpinTel and others.
+Meanwhile, others will end up with the Sagemcom F@st 5866T modem.
 Thankfully, while the looks vary, the capabilities found in the two devices do not.

 5G vs NBN

-One of the biggest questions surrounding the 5G rollout is whether it's killing the bees, but the bigger (and more sensible) question is whether 5G has got the grit to replace the NBN (National Broadband Network).
+One of the biggest questions surrounding the 5G rollout is whether it's got the grit to replace the NBN (National Broadband Network).